Steve-Analyst/US-Debt-Tracker-Project/README.md

 # US-Debt-Tracker-Project

-**The project focuses on analyzing the US public and governmental debt, then answer some specific questions.**
+**The project focuses on analyzing the US public and governmental debt.**

-## Scenario

-"I was hired by a small debt agency in Washington DC that specializes in analyzing and forecasting public and private debt.
-The US Government has requested an analysis of their public and governmental debt to answer some specific questions below.

-Using the Questions and Data Dictionary Provided, answer the questions using charts/graphs and narratives."

 |Data Dictionary|Definition|
 |----------|----------|